sensu/sensu-docs/content/sensu-go/5.18/reference/etcdreplicators.md

 - Never use insecure mode without TLS mutual authentication outside of a testbed.

-**Create a replicator for each resource you want to replicate within a namespace.**
+**Create a replicator for each resource type you want to replicate within a namespace.**

 - If you only create a replicator for a namespace, it will **not** replicate all resources within that namespace.